ihbrune/Anti-DoS-Valve/README.md

 After the first commissioning, the valve should be closely monitored so that disturbances of regular users can be recognized and stopped early.

-The corresponding entries are found in the Tomcat log files, entries of locks can be found here via the text element `AntiDoSMonitor`.
+The corresponding entries are found in the Tomcat log files, entries of blocks can be found here via the keyword `AntiDoSMonitor`.

-An alternative is access by JMX, for example via `JConsole`.
+An alternative is monitoring with JMX, for example via `JConsole`.
 The internal states of the valve are visible via JMX and the settings of the valve can also be changed without restarting the server.